sebnitu/vrembem/docs/_packages/card.md

 ## card

-The base card component comes with a number of elements for card composition.
-The three most basic being:
+Card is a highly composable container component that comes with a variety of elements.
+The three most basic are:

 - `card__body`
 - `card__image`